Lalo Salamanca: Season 6

-Lalo kills a tenant who resembles him and leaves the burned body inside his home, causing police and the cartel to assume Lalo is dead.
-Lalo calls Hector to inform him that he is alive and intends to kill Gus in revenge for the attack.
+Lalo kills a tenant, who he had been grooming to resemble him, and leaves the burned body inside his home, causing police and the cartel to assume Lalo is dead; Lalo had paid to have the tenant's teeth cosmetically altered to match his.
+On his way back across the border, Lalo calls Hector to inform him that he is alive and intends to kill Gus in revenge for the attack.
 Hector indicates that Lalo will need proof of Gus' treachery that is strong enough to persuade Eladio, and Lalo realizes the proof is not in the United States, so he abandons plans to sneak back into New Mexico.
 After Bolsa and Gus visit Hector and promise him vengeance for Lalo's supposed death, Gus realizes from Hector's demeanor that Lalo is still alive.
-Now anticipating a revenge attack by Lalo, Gus has Mike arrange for around-the-clock guards for his home and businesses.
-Arriving in Germany under an alias, Lalo befriends Werner's widow Margarethe, which leads him to a lucite sculpture given to Werner by his crew.
+Now anticipating a revenge attack by Lalo, Gus has Mike arrange for around-the-clock guards for his home and businesses; Mike also stations men to observe Jimmy and Kim.
+Arriving in Germany under an alias, Lalo befriends Werner's widow Margarethe, and after breaking into her home, discovers a lucite sculpture given to Werner by his crew.
 He uses the sculptor's label to locate Casper, whom he disables and coerces into revealing details of the project Werner was supervising.

 Lalo returns to Albuquerque and stakes out the laundry, intending to get video footage of the meth lab for Eladio.
 Lalo prepares to call Hector, but hangs up after realizing Gus has probably tapped the line.
 He tricks Gus by calling Hector and pretending he plans to attack Gus at his home.
 Mike plays a recording of the call for Gus, then diverts men to Gus' home, leaving other potential targets unguarded.
-Lalo arrives at Jimmy and Kim's apartment, where Howard Hamlin is confronting them about their plan to ruin his reputation.
-Kim implores Howard to leave but Lalo shoots Howard dead.
+Lalo then instead arrives at Jimmy and Kim's apartment, where Howard Hamlin is confronting them about their plan to ruin his reputation.
+Kim implores Howard to leave but Lalo simply shoots Howard dead.